Gro Spiseri Restaurant Delivers Delicious and Creative Local Cuisine

 FIRST ROOFTOP FARM IN DENMARK

-ØsterGRO itself is only five years old, born in the spring of 2014 under the vision and efforts of Kristian Skaarup, Livia Urban Swart Haaland and Sofie Brincker.
-That first year sixteen local families joined the CSA (community supported agriculture) endeavor.
+The ØsterGRO farm itself is now 9 years old, born in the spring of 2014 under the vision and efforts of Kristian Skaarup, Livia Urban Swart Haaland, and Sofie Brincker.
+That first year sixteen local families joined the CSA (community-supported agriculture) endeavor.
 Built over a former car auction house, the farm is a brilliant example of the social sustainability that has become a priority in this neighborhood.
 I’m more than impressed.
 It’s seriously pretty up here.
 And the produce is top notch.

 TAKE A SEAT AT THE COMMUNAL TABLE FOR DINNER

 Ding, ding, ding!
 Time for dinner.
-Step inside the greenhouse and take your seat at the long communal table set charmingly with mismatched dishes and fresh cut flowers.
+Step inside the greenhouse and take your seat at the long communal table set charmingly with mismatched dishes and fresh-cut flowers.
 I came as part of a large group of international friends living here in Copenhagen and we were taken to the table first for the 8:30 pm seating.
 A couple visiting the city was sandwiched between us and another smaller group.
 I’ve heard others who have come as a couple and found themselves with new friends after the evening’s meal was complete.
 If this idea speaks to you, maybe check when you book.

 DINNER IS SERVED

 We were welcomed by our lovely hostess who explained a bit about the evening’s proceedings and was ever helpful with a natural wine recommendation.
 Courses were presented on sharing plates for two and introduced each time by the talented chefs themselves.
-You can order a wine pairing to accompany or order from the menu by the glass.
+You can order a wine pairing to accompany the selection of dishes or order from the menu by the glass.
 Pairings come with four servings and cost DKK 310.